laredotornado/liquibase-maven-demo/README.md

 # liquibase-maven-demo
-This sample project demonstrates the running of Liquibase changesets into a Maven build.
+This sample project demonstrates the running of Liquibase changesets within a Maven build.
 In order to run this example, you will need to have the following installed

 Maven 3.2 or greater
 Java 1.7 or greater